ehufsted/HalftonePAL/README.md

 ## LOAD/SAVE
 - "LOAD IMAGE": Pick a new image from your computer, It works with BMP, GIF, PNG,  JPG, JPEG, TIF, TIFF files.
-- "SAVE TXT": Saves the currently pattern to a text file as tab-separated numbers, in the path order.
+- "SAVE TXT": Saves the current pattern to a text file as tab-separated numbers, in the path order.
 This may be useful if you want to use the points in some other code.
-When it saves a sequence of dots or circles, each row is (x-position ,y-position, radius).
+When it saves a sequence of dots or circles, each row is (x-position, y-position, radius).
 When it saves line segments, they are (x1, y1, x2, y2).
 It also saves a PNG with the same base filename.
 - "SAVE SVG": Saves an SVG file of the current pattern.
 It also saves a PNG with the same base filename.
 The names of the saved files are based on the current time and date, so you shouldn't have to worry above over-writing your previous results.
 - "SAVE IMAGE": It saves a PNG of the current view.